 Chairman Warr called the meeting to order and stated that notice of the meeting had been posted and the press notified as required by the Freedom of Information Act; the agenda and supporting materials had been circulated; and a quorum was present to conduct business.
-Mr. Hickman introduced members of the media in attendance: Josh Kendall with The State; Amanda Coyne with The State and The Daily Gamecock; John Whittle with The Big Spur; Scott Hood with Gamecock Central; Drew Brooks with The Spartanburg Herald-Journal; and Jody Barr with WIS-TV.
+Mr. Hickman stated that no members of the media were in attendance for the meeting.